Girijabommi/Documentsummarization/README.md

 ## Document Summary

-File Q&A is a [Next.js](https://nextjs.org/) app that lets you find answers in your files using OpenAI APIs.
+document summary  app that lets you find answers in your files using OpenAI APIs.
 You can upload files and ask questions related to their content, and the app will use embeddings and GPT to generate answers from the most relevant files.

 ## Requirements